jreisinger/docs/data/notes/net/dns.md

 *CNAME*

-* is not allowed at zone apex level, i.e. for FQDN that is the same name as the zone name (aka bare, naked or root zone)
+* RFC1033 denies CNAME at zone apex, i.e. for FQDN that is the same name as the zone name (aka bare, naked or root domain)
  * for this scenario, you can use `ALIAS` record type
 * if a domain name has a CNAME record, it is not allowed to have any other records according to the DNS standards